Invite friends and family to read the obituary and add memories.

 Jim passed away, peacefully, in his home, Saturday Dec.
 6th, 2025, at the age of 92.
-Born in Bativa, Clermont County, Ohio, Jim was the husband of 67 years to the loving Babette Joy Young (House); beloved son of the late Russell Glen and Martha “Inez” Young (McAfee); devoted father of Theresa Lynn (Jack) Dillow, Michael James (Tina) Young, and the late Margaret Joanne Young; cherished grandfather of Sarah (Brandon) Johnson, Katlynn Dillow, Lynnsey Dillow, Joshua (Ana) Young, Jessica (Jacob) Day, Jonathan Young, Jennifer (Mitchell) Owenby, Jacob Young, Jeremy Young, and Gerald Hayes; treasured great grandfather of 17; dear brother of Richard Lee Young, Pam Jane Harris, the late Jackie Edward (the late Phyllis) Young, the late Johnnie Frederick (the late Iva) Young, and the late Donald Alfred (Lois survives) Young; uncle, cousin and friend to many.
+Born in Batavia, Clermont County, Ohio, Jim was the husband of 67 years to the loving Babette Joy Young (House); beloved son of the late Russell Glen and Martha “Inez” Young (McAfee); devoted father of Theresa Lynn (Jack) Dillow, Michael James (Tina) Young, and the late Margaret Joanne Young; cherished grandfather of Sarah (Brandon) Johnson, Katlynn Dillow, Lynnsey Dillow, Joshua (Ana) Young, Jessica (Jacob) Day, Jonathan Young, Jennifer (Mitchell) Owenby, Jacob Young, Jeremy Young, and Gerald Hayes; treasured great grandfather of 17; dear brother of Richard Lee Young, Pam Jane Harris, the late Jackie Edward (the late Phyllis) Young, the late Johnnie Frederick (the late Iva) Young, and the late Donald Alfred (Lois survives) Young; uncle of Jennifer Eleen (Kenn) Young-Bower, Jay Frederick Young, and Daniel Adam (Rachel) Young; cousin and friend to many.

 In lieu of flowers, please make donations to the Alzheimer's Association.